-Your Great Journey is a weekly self-improvement podcast offering brief tips, techniques and insights to help you master big change.
+Your Great Journey is a self-improvement podcast offering brief tips, techniques and insights to help you master big change.

 We share excerpts from inspiring audio books and interviews with psychologists and self-improvement experts.

 If you struggle with controlling your emotions and overreacting, it can be helpful to understand how the brain processes emotion.
 Today, Dr. Judith Siegel, author of the audiobook "Stop Overreacting", takes us through the most relevant aspects of brain chemistry and functioning, and demystifies the role of your mind in overreacting.read more

 Though experiencing heartbreak is a time of grieving, it does present a new opportunity to create the life you desire.
 Dr. Christina Hibbert, author of the audiobook Who Am I Without You?
 52 Ways to Rebuild Self-Esteem After A Breakup, shares her thoughts on healing after heartbreak.
 What do you want your future to look like?
 Focusing on this question can help the healing process.read more

 It can be a challenge to be an introvert in a world that favors extroverts and high energy.
 But Dr. Arnie Kozak, author of the audiobook "The Awakened Introvert" has an encouraging suggestion— embrace being an introvert!
 In fact, the Buddha himself was an introvert!
 Dr. Kozak shareshow accepting your introversion can help you awaken to your greater potential as a human being.read more